JuliaGuedes1/JuliaGuedes1/README.md

-Hello, my name is Julia Guedes.
+Hello, my name is Julia.
 Welcome to my GitHub!
-I´m an IT student who likes to learn new things and I intend to find out what I want work with.
-My projects are here to show my willingness to learn new things in college.

 <!---
 JuliaGuedes1/JuliaGuedes1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.